Biden eyes tougher vaccine rules without provoking backlash

 “Through vaccination requirements, employers have the power to help end the pandemic,” White House COVID-19 coordinator Jeff Zients said Thursday, naming companies, universities and local governments that have implemented them.

 The new restrictions appear to be having the desired effect.
-The rules combined with fresh concerns from the surging delta variant have nearly doubled the average rate that Americans are getting newly vaccinated from last month to about 450,000 per day.
+The rules – combined with fresh concerns about the surging delta variant – have nearly doubled the average rate that Americans are getting newly vaccinated from last month to about 450,000 per day.

 Zients said the White House still has no plans to develop the infrastructure for so-called vaccine passports, despite some criticism from businesses that the patchwork of local and state verification systems leaves them without a clear way to enforce mandates.
 The Biden administration had promised to share frameworks for verification systems, but ultimately left them all to the private sector and local governments, in part because of political sensitivities.

-Still, while more severe measures such as mandating vaccines for interstate travel or changing how the federal government reimburses treatment for those who are unvaccinated and become ill with COVID-19 have been discussed, the administration worried that they would be too polarizing for the moment.
+Still, while more severe measures – such as mandating vaccines for interstate travel or changing how the federal government reimburses treatment for those who are unvaccinated and become ill with COVID-19 – have been discussed, the administration worried that they would be too polarizing at this time.
+An administration official said the interstate travel vaccination requirement was not under consideration at the moment.

 That’s not to say they won’t be implemented in the future, as public opinion continues to shift toward requiring vaccinations as a means to restore normalcy.

-Lawrence Gostin, a professor of health law at Georgetown University, said Biden would likely need to continue to turn up the pressure on the vaccinated.
+Lawrence Gostin, a professor of health law at Georgetown University, said Biden would likely need to continue to turn up the pressure on the unvaccinated.
 “He’s really going to have to use all the leverage the federal government has, and indeed use pressure points,” Gostin said.
-“And I think there are a few that he can do.
-But he hasn’t done yet.”
+“And I think there are a few that he can do but he hasn’t done yet.”

-“The country is completely fatigued with lockdowns, business closures and masking,” added Gostin, “and vaccines, are literally our only tool.
-We’ve tried masking distancing occupancy limits, even entire lockdowns now for coming along for nearly two years.
-And the virus, just keeps raging back.
+“The country is completely fatigued with lockdowns, business closures and masking,” added Gostin, “and vaccines are literally our only tool.
+We’ve tried masking, distancing, occupancy limits, even entire lockdowns now for coming along nearly two years.
+And the virus just keeps raging back.
 And the vaccines are the only thing we have now to defeat the virus.
 We need to use that tool and we need to use it vigorously.
-And I think there will be large public support for that”
+And I think there will be large public support for that.”